CoMa95/Car-Price-Analytics/README.md

 ### Dashboard Pages

 1. **Overview**
    - Dataset summary and KPIs (e.g., average price, average MPG).
    - Correlation heatmap of numeric features.
 2. **Hypothesis 1: Fuel Type Comparison**
    - Box Plot showing the distribution of prices by fuel type.
    - Violin Plot illustrating the spread of price by fuel type.
    - KDE Plot showing the density distribution of car prices by fuel type, highlighting where price values are most concentrated and how they differ between fuel types.
    - T-Test and Mann–Whitney U Test conducted to assess whether price differences between fuel types are statistically significant.
    - Pearson and Spearman correlation tests performed to examine the strength and direction of relationships between fuel type and price.
    - Summary statistics (mean and median prices) used to contextualise the findings.
 3. Hypothesis 2: Fuel Efficiency and Price Relationship
    - Scatter Plot with regression line showing the relationship between fuel efficiency (average MPG) and car price, illustrating the strength and direction of correlation.
    - Heatmap visualising correlations between key numerical features, highlighting how fuel efficiency relates to price and other performance variables.
    - Bubble Plot displaying the combined effect of fuel efficiency, engine size, and price, providing a multivariate view of how these factors interact.
    - Pearson and Spearman correlation tests conducted to evaluate both linear and monotonic relationships between fuel efficiency and price.
    - T-Test and Mann–Whitney U Test performed to determine whether price differences between cars with varying fuel efficiency levels are statistically significant.
    - Descriptive statistics (mean MPG and average price) used to support and contextualise findings.
-4. Hypothesis 3: Car body style influences car price
+4. _Hypothesis 3: Car Body Type vs Price_

-    - Hidaia please write your description here.
+- This page examines how different car body types (such as sedan, hatchback, coupe, convertible, and SUV) influence car prices.
+- The data is grouped by car body type, and summary statistics (mean, median, minimum, maximum) are calculated for each group.
+- _Bar Plot_ visualizes the average price per car body type, providing a clear comparison across categories.
+- _Box Plot_ illustrates the price distribution for each body type, showing variations and potential outliers.
+- The analysis suggests that SUVs and coupes tend to have higher average prices, while hatchbacks and sedans are generally more affordable.
+- Page created by _Hidaia_.

+5. _Hypothesis 4: Front Wheel Drive Cars are Cheaper than Rear Wheel Drive_

-5. Hypothesis 4: Front wheel drive cars are cheaper thatn rear wheel drive
+- This page analyzes whether front-wheel drive (FWD) cars are generally cheaper than rear-wheel drive (RWD) cars.
-    - Hidaia please write you description of page here.
+- The data is filtered and grouped based on the drivewheel variable, and summary statistics (mean, median, minimum, maximum) are calculated for each drive type.
+- _Bar Plot_ shows the average car price for each drive type (FWD, RWD, 4WD), providing a clear visual comparison between them.
+- _Box Plot_ illustrates the price distribution across drive wheel types, showing variability and potential outliers.
+- _T-Test_ is performed to statistically compare prices between FWD and RWD cars.
+  - Displays the calculated t-statistic and p-value results.
+  - Determines whether the price difference between the two drive types is statistically significant (p < 0.05).
+- Descriptive statistics are presented to support and contextualize the findings.
+- Findings indicate whether FWD cars tend to have lower average prices than RWD cars.
+- Page created by _Hidaia_.

 6. Hypothesis 5: What are features which highly predict price?
    - Cosmin please write your description here.
 7. Price Predictor Page
    - Cosmin please put your description here.
 8. Insights Page
    - Key takeaways and conclusions from all analyses.

 ### Communication